Damo25/library/LibrarySystem-Documentation/docs/decisions/0006-Architecture-styles.md

 **Chosen Option**: **Three-Tier Architecture**

 The Three-Tier Architecture aligns with the project requirements.
-By separating the application into presentation (client), application logic (server), and data (database) tiers, the architecture enables focused development, ensures scalability, maintainability, and performance.
+By separating the application into presentation (client), application logic (API), and data (database) tiers, the architecture enables focused development, ensures scalability, maintainability, and performance.
 The backend acts as an intermediary between the client and database, processing business logic and ensuring secure, efficient data access.

 ---